 Some track and field coaches put more emphasis on winning, whereas others focus primarily on individual development and improvement for a season.

-Whatever your objective, be sure to regularly evaluate and record your journey and behaviour of athletes.
-For example, too much emphasis on winning may create anxiety and motivation loss, which negatively impacts on a person's overall development.
+Whatever your objective, be sure to evaluate and record your journey and behaviour of athletes regularly.
+For example, too much emphasis on winning may create anxiety and motivation loss, which negatively impacts a person's overall development.
 What's more is, a great coach knows when to switch up their objectives rather than trying to bang the same drum and expecting to get a different sound.

 Using Philosophy To Lay Great Coaching Foundations

 You may find that as you progress through your career and gain more valuable experience, that your coaching philosophy changes.

 However, it is important to lay solid foundations that will stick with you throughout your career.

 This not only forms the basis of your values but sets out clear principles that student-athletes are aware of so that you are both reading from the same page from the start.

-Also, solid foundations act as a guarantee for both coach and athletes that they will experience good practice and be able to have an idea of where they will be in 6 months to one year and beyond.
+Also, solid foundations act as a guarantee for both coaches and athletes that they will experience good practice and be able to have an idea of where they will be in 6 months to one year and beyond.